 Under most circumstances, the Relational table of interest uses one identifying Text field to establish uniqueness when foreign key values or records are created.
 However, there are a few exceptions, which are explained in the following table.

-concatenated fields.
-The second search is beneficial only when
+text and the concatenated fields.
+The second search is beneficial only when you

-databases, where the foreign source was queried in exactly the
+where the foreign source was queried in exactly the same manner by

 When attempting to create a new Contact from the single input string, SBM attempts to parse the first, middle, and last names out of the single string.
 SBM first attempts parsing based upon the format "Last, First Middle" and if no comma is found, attempts to parse using the format "First Middle Last" by pulling off the first and last names based upon the spaces.
 If you want to use the second parsing method, you must remove commas from your source data.
 The first format is more suitable when your source data is a generic text field; the second is more suitable when you import from another SBM database.

 The Contacts field and table is a good candidate for using numeric ID mapping instead of textual matching.
 This can be done, at least on an SBM-to-SBM basis, by importing into the Contacts table separately as a first step and have cross-references established.The cross-references are checked before attempting to use textual matching.

 Copyright © 2001–2018 Serena Software, Inc., a Micro Focus company.
 All rights reserved.